Home

 Newsletter

-NBTHK Tokubetsu Hozon Papers
+Certification: NBTHK Tokubetsu Hozon

-In 1855 Fukui Ichiju (Haynes 01698.0) became a student of Hashimoto Isshi (H 01937.0), one of the five most famous students of Goto Ichijo (H 01697.0) School, who were known as the "Go-Ko Ichijo" (Five tigers of Ichijo).
-In 1861, Ichiju himself became a student of the very famous Goto Ichijo, at the peak of his carrear.
+In 1855 Fukui Ichiju became a student of Hashimoto Isshi, one of the five most famous students of Goto Ichijo, known as the "Go-Ko Ichijo" (Five tigers of Ichijo).
+In 1861, Ichiju himself became a student of the very famous Goto Ichijo, at the peak of his career.
 Fukui Ichiju's style followed closely the teachings of Ichijo.
-He was very skilled at taka-bori iroe (a raised carved design, of different metal than the ground; mixed soft metal inlay).
+He was very skilled at taka-bori iroe (a raised carved design "painted" using different colored metals).
+Fukui Ichiju worked in Yamashiro and Musashi provinces into the Meiji period.
+He was born in 1835 and died in 1903.

 Part Signature

-Fuchi Meiji Shi Nen / Kanoto-Hitsuji Chuto / Fukui Ichiju w/Kao
+Fuchi Meiji Shi Nen / Kanoto-Hitsuji Chuto / Fukui Ichiju 福井一壽 w/Kao

-4th year of Meiji / 8th year of the Zodiac, mid winter (1871) / Fukui Ichiju
+4th year of Meiji / 8th year of the Zodiac, mid winter (1871) /

 Kashira Not signed, or the signature is not visible.